CRogers/scotty-hspec-skeleton/README.md

 Take a look inside test/ for examples.
 To run the tests, execute `./run_tests`.
 Alternatively, you can do `cabal test` but this will be slower.

-You can also run the tests inside ghci - do `cabal repl hspec` and typing `:main`.
+You can also run the tests inside ghci - run `cabal repl hspec` and type `:main`.

 ## Running the app